Drawing (manufacturing): Glass

-Similar drawing processes are applied in glassblowing and in making glass and plastic optical fiber.
+Similar drawing processes are applied in glassblowing and in making glass optical fiber.

 Plastics

 Plastic drawing, sometimes referred to as cold drawing, is the same process as used on metal bars, applied to plastics.
 Plastic drawing is primarily used in manufacturing plastic fibers.
 The process was discovered by Julian W. Hill in 1930 while trying to make fibers from an early polyester.

 It is performed after the material has been "spun" into filaments; by extruding the polymer melt through pores of a spinneret.
 During this process, the individual polymer chains tend to somewhat align because of viscous flow.
 These filaments still have an amorphous structure, so they are drawn to align the fibers further, thus increasing crystallinity, tensile strength, and stiffness.
 This is done on a draw twister machine.
 For nylon, the fiber is stretched to four times its spun length.
 The crystals formed during drawing are held together by hydrogen bonds between the amide hydrogens of one chain and the carbonyl oxygens of another chain.
 Polyethylene terephthalate (PET) sheet is drawn in two dimensions to make BoPET (biaxially-oriented polyethylene terephthalate) with improved mechanical properties.